Zoe13Git/alx-low_level_programming/0x01-variables_if_else_while/README.md

-This the conditional statements directory
+This is the directory for alx c exercies on variables and conditionals